Wave Function Collapse and the No-Superluminal-Signaling Principle: Introduction

-Aside from any questions of the practicality of testing the projection postulate, the fact that it is testable in principle has important implications for debates about quantum foundations.
+The fact that the projection postulate is testable in principle has important implications for debates about quantum foundations.
 First, it immediately undercuts the claim that it makes no difference where one draws the line between the measured system and the measuring apparatus.
 This claim is central to the Copenhagen interpretation\cite{Bohr_EPR,Heisenberg_a,Heisenberg_b}.
 Second, it shows that various interpretations \textit{can be falsified} depending on whether or not they predict (or permit) wave function collapse.
-No-collapse interpretations such as that of Everett\cite{Everett}, decoherence accounts\cite{Hartle}, or pilot wave theories\cite{deBroglie,Bohm,Bohm_Hiley} would be falsified by clear evidence of the breakdown of superposition, and collapse proposals such as that of Ghirardi, Rimini, and Weber (GRW)\cite{GRW} and related hypotheses\cite{Ghirardi_Bassi,Pearle_1,Pearle_2,Bedingham} would be undermined if perfect superposition could be shown to persist to arbitrarily large scales of interaction.
+No-collapse interpretations such as that of Everett\cite{Everett}, decoherence accounts\cite{Zurek_Decoh,Hartle}, or pilot wave theories\cite{deBroglie,Bohm,Bohm_Hiley} would be falsified by clear evidence of the breakdown of superposition, and collapse proposals such as that of Ghirardi, Rimini, and Weber (GRW)\cite{GRW} and related hypotheses\cite{Ghirardi_Bassi,Pearle_1,Pearle_2,Bedingham,Gao_1} would be undermined if perfect superposition could be shown to persist to arbitrarily large scales of interaction.

-In a number of his later works Bell reiterated his belief that this inconsistency in the experimental predictions of the theory is \textit{the central problem} in quantum foundations\cite{Bell_speak}: \begin{quotation} ``The 'Problem' then is this: how exactly is the world to be divided...
-How many electrons, or atoms, or molecules, make an 'apparatus'?''\end{quotation} The hypothesis that projection is a real physical effect forces one to confront Bell's question.
-This is what makes reconsideration of the postulate worthwhile, even if one is strongly inclined to regard it as a temporary patchwork designed to cover our lack of understanding.